dorukardahan/twitterapi-io-mcp/docs/blogs/blog_twitter_search_api_complete_guide_2025.md

 - Strict rate limits (300-500 requests per 15 minutes)
 - Complex authentication and approval process
 - Unpredictable policy changes and access restrictions
-- Cost-Effective Starting at just $49/month, TwitterAPI.io offers up to 80% cost savings compared to the official Twitter API, with flexible plans that scale with your needs.
-Comprehensive Data Access the full Twitter archive going back 7+ years, with complete tweet content, user profiles, engagement metrics, and media.
-High Performance Enjoy generous rate limits with 10,000+ requests per day and fast response times, enabling real-time applications and large-scale data collection.
-Developer-Friendly Simple authentication, consistent JSON responses, comprehensive documentation, and code examples in multiple languages make integration a breeze.
-Advanced Search Support for all Twitter search operators plus additional filtering options not available in the official API, enabling precise data collection.
-Reliability 99.9% uptime guarantee with redundant infrastructure ensures your applications continue running smoothly without interruption.
-Getting Started with TwitterAPI.io Sign up for an account - Create a free account at twitterapi.io
 - Choose a plan - Select a plan that fits your needs, from Starter to Enterprise
 - Get your API key - Generate an API key from your dashboard
 - Integrate the API - Use our code examples to quickly integrate with your application